kddubey/cappr/README.md

     "LeBron James is a",
 ]

-# each of the prompts could be completed with one of these:
+# Each of the prompts could be completed with one of these:
 class_names = ("basketball player", "tennis player", "scientist") prior =       (      1/6,                1/6,            2/3    )
-# say I expect most of my data to have scientists
+# Say I expect most of my data to have scientists

-# load model and tokenizer
+# Load a model and its corresponding tokenizer
 model_name = "gpt2"
 model = AutoModelForCausalLM.from_pretrained(model_name)
 tokenizer = AutoTokenizer.from_pretrained(model_name)

+# Run CAPPr
 pred_probs = predict_proba(
     prompts=prompts,
     completions=class_names,